FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 3. Zotero
 4. Semantic Scholar (I like the idea of this tool more than the tool itself)

+I've tried different systems above and the only one I've consistently used is Excel.
+I hate it, copying in results and correcting the occasional gaff gets tedious.

 ## Custom Solution